nordic-institute/X-Road/doc/terms_x-road_docs.md

 **Management service** – services provided by the X-Road governing organization to manage security servers and security server clients.
 Management services are implemented as standard X-Road services following X-Road message protocol.

 **Message** – Data set meeting profile description and service description required by X-Road governing authority.
 Messages are divided into requests and responses.
 SOAP message consists of headers and a SOAP body that contains service specific content.
-REST message consists of path, query parameters, HTTP headers and message body.
+REST message consists of HTTP verb, path, query parameters, HTTP headers and message body.

 **Metadata service** – services between members executed by X-Road governing authority, enabling members of X-Road to get an overview of X-Road (e.g. enabling to get an overview of completed services and access rights needed for the consumption of services).
 Generally, it shall meet the description of X-Road service.